-Here is a delicious high fat, high protein succulent recipe that makes you feel like you're dining at a steak house!
-Perfect dish for a date night in!
+Here is a delicious, high fat and high protein succulent recipe that makes you feel like you're dining at a steak house.
+Perfect dish for a date night in.

 3.5 to a 5 OZ portion of sirloin

-2 tablespoons grass-fed butter, ghee, or coconut oil - divided
+2 tablespoons grass-fed butter, ghee, coconut oil, or olive oil-divided

 1 garlic clove, minced